-Hosting Friendsgiving can be like a test run to hosting your first Thanksgiving, but even a more casual gathering takes time, energy, and a lot of planning if you don’t want it to be a stress-filled affair.
-If it’s your turn to host—or if you got badgered into hosting by your noncommittal friends—there are some key questions you need to answer before you start inviting everyone you know.
+Hosting Friendsgiving can be like a test-run to hosting your first Thanksgiving, but even a more casual gathering takes time, energy, and a lot of planning if you don’t want it to be a stress-filled affair.
+If it’s your turn to host—or if you got badgered into hosting by your noncommittal friends—there are some key questions you need to answer before starting on the guest list.

-Get a headcount early, as it will have a factor in the location, theme, and menu.
-Are your out of town friends flying home?
+Get a headcount early, as it will be a factor in the location, theme, and menu.
+Are your out-of-town friends flying home?
 Will you allow plus ones?
 Is your flaky neighbor actually going to show up?
 Knowing the number of people is crucial so you can ensure you have enough food and plan seating arrangements.

 Do you want to have a sit-down dinner with assigned seating, or will it be more casual, with guests noshing wherever they can find space?
 Determine if you need to borrow an extra table and chairs, or if you’ll need to move furniture to accommodate a large group.